 IKEA VS AUTONOMOUS: I COMPARED TWO OF THE CHEAPEST STANDING DESKS (SO YOU DIDN’T HAVE TO)

-There are many factors that come into play when taking the plunge to upgrade your workspace.
-You may be the type of person who values form over function with a desk compatible with your decor.
-Maybe you need a versatile surface that can adapt to your needs.
+There are many factors that come into play when taking the plunge to upgrade your workspace, whether you are in an office or working from home.
+You may be the type of person who values form over function with a desk compatible with your decor and other office furniture.
+Maybe you need a versatile surface that can adapt to your needs with a press of a button.
 For many of us, style and functionality come secondary to one very important aspect.
 Price.

-The market is currently saturated with options for standing desks and other wellness products in a wide range of prices.
-I took a look at the two cheapest electronic standing desk options on the market to see if the old adage “you get what you pay for” rings true.
+The market is currently saturated with options for standing desks, ergonomic chairs, and other wellness products in a wide range of prices.
+I took a look at the two cheapest electric standing desk options on the market to see if the old adage “you get what you pay for” rings true.